nickdotht/libft/README.md

 		cd libft-unit-test/
 		make f

-If you did everything correctly you should get a cool list of tests showing you the function name and if it passed for each test.
+If you did everything correctly you should get a cool list of tests showing you the function names and if they passed or not.

 #### 2. To test your own code

 You might want to have a go at this project too.
-If you never heard of Makefiles, don't worry, you don't have to learn about it now.
+If you've never heard of Makefiles, don't worry, you don't have to learn about it now.
 So go ahead and follow those steps:

 1. Create a directory for your project, make sure you call it `libft`: